unknowntrojan/binja_function_string_annotate/README.md

-# binja_findstrings
+# binja_function_string_annotate

 Author: **unknowntrojan**

-Tries to find all strings referenced by datavars that have not been recognized as strings by binja
+Annotates all references to a function (such as VTables identified by ClassyPP, and direct code refs) with all the strings the function references.
+Slightly buggy when using "inline during analysis".